A guide to help potential contributors develop their skills.

 Feature writing encompasses a much wider range of possibilities than news reporting and is much more difficult to do well.
-It is a skill built on learning to write news reports well.
+It is (usually) a skill built on learning to write news reports well.

 Feature formats cover just about everything other than news reports.
 This includes news features, analysis, briefing, comment, editorial, leader, opinion, profile, interview, report, preview, review, long read etc.

 - Idea (keep it manageable!)